 CRO and analytics work together to provide valuable data about important questions business owners have, instead of leaving them to rely on their opinions and feelings about what works and what doesn’t.

 The unfortunate reality of marketing is that even if somebody is in love with your product and really wants it, they may not be ready to buy for a variety of reasons.
-However, lead nurturing helps to address that problem by trying to retain that person as a customer so that they may buy in the future.
+Lead nurturing helps to address that problem by trying to retain that person as a customer so that they may buy in the future.

 Lead nurturing works by sharing interesting information both about the product and related to it, by building trust, and by creating a relationship between you and your brand and the future customer.
 When this relationship is forged and maintained, it becomes highly likely that when the time is right, that person will make a purchase from you.
-When used in a large scale, lead nurturing has massive effects on sales and profits.
+When used on a large scale, lead nurturing has massive effects on sales and profits.